RESEARCH (ARTICLES, CHAPTERS, DISSERTATION)

 I gradually developed my doctoral dissertation research topic: contemporary artists as shamans.
 I wrote as participant observer, I was researcher, artist, and budding shaman.

-2017 will be the year I finish my book on contemporary artists as shamans.
+In 2022, I will write my book on contemporary artists as shamans.

 Articles, book chapters, and dissertation: